-Providers must check MEVS prior to rendering services to determine the recipient's Medicaid eligibility and the conditions of Medicaid coverage.
+Provider must check the MEVS prior to rendering services to determine the recipient's Medicaid eligibility and the conditions of Medicaid coverage.

 If the Medicaid recipient is enrolled with a MCO, the first MEVS coverage message will indicate, "Eligible PCP".